MiahHub/note-cluster/README.md

 ## Description

-This nate taker project allows users to write, store, and delete notes.
+This note taker project allows users to write, store, and delete notes.

 ## Installation and Operation